Understanding Bookkeeping Basics

 | LIFO | Lower COGS from recent costs | Defers expenses | Lower taxes in inflation |

-IRS conformity rules require financial statements to match tax method under LIFO, ensuring GAAP alignment where applicable.
+HMRC consistency rules require financial statements to match tax method under LIFO, ensuring alignment with FRS 102 or FRS 105 where applicable.
 Use double-entry bookkeeping for precise accounts payable and receivable tracking.
 Consult a tax advisor to evaluate cash basis accounting vs accrual for your small business taxes.

 Timing Income and Expenses

 Your choice of accounting method shapes how you time income and expenses, directly affecting your tax bill.
-Filing Form 3115 lets you switch methods legally, helping small businesses manage tax liabilities.
+Filing the change-of-basis notification to HMRC lets you switch methods legally, helping small businesses manage tax liabilities.
 Cash basis accounting suits most under certain revenue limits, while accrual follows stricter rules.

 Cash basis defers income until received, unlike accrual which records it when earned.
-This timing defers tax on $18K income to the next year, cutting current taxes at a 23% rate.
-Always follow the IRS constructive receipt doctrine to stay compliant.
+This timing defers tax on £18K income to the next year, cutting current taxes at a 23% rate.
+Always follow HMRC receipts-and-payments rules to stay compliant.

 Proper bookkeeping tracks receipts and invoices precisely for these strategies.
 It ensures financial records support deductions during tax preparation.
 Entrepreneurs use this to reduce taxable income legally.

-Consult a CPA before changes to align with your fiscal year and business type.
+Consult a qualified accountant before changes to align with your accounting year and business type.
 Accurate ledger entries prevent audit issues.
 These steps boost cash flow and support business growth.

 Cash vs Accrual Accounting

-Cash basis: Record a $50K invoice when paid on Dec 28 versus accrual, which records it when invoiced on Nov 1, deferring tax by $11,500.
-This method simplifies bookkeeping for freelancers and sole proprietors.
+Cash basis: Record a £50K invoice when paid on Dec 28 versus accrual, which records it when invoiced on Nov 1, deferring tax by £11,500.
+This method simplifies bookkeeping for freelancers and sole traders.
 It focuses on actual cash movement for clearer cash flow insights.

 Accrual accounting matches revenues to expenses when earned or incurred, required for larger firms.
 It provides a fuller picture of profit and loss but can accelerate tax on unbilled work.
-Choose based on your IRS revenue threshold under $25M for cash basis eligibility.
+Choose based on your HMRC turnover threshold for the cash basis for cash basis eligibility.

 | Scenario | Cash Basis | Accrual Basis |